linode/docs/docs/applications/configuration-management/Using-Laravel-Forge-with-Linode.md

 Here, you just need to change the quick deploy to `ON`.
 Then try making change to your project on gitlab and revisit you site and see your changes appear.

-if in any way, you are not on the page, you can get to the deploy page by choosing the site, thatawill be the first page that will show up.
+if in any way, you are not on the page, you can get to the deploy page by:

-
+1. Choose thue site that you are working on.

+2. Make sure the `quick deploy` option is set to ON.

 [![Linode API](/docs/assets/configuration-management/laravel_forge_sites.png)](/docs/assets/configuration-management/laravel_forge_sites.png)

 ## Adding SSL to your domain name
 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
+To add SSL:

-To add SSL, you have to go to choose your server on Forge, then select the domain name that you want to add SSL to.
-After selecting the domain name, you will be presented with a dashboard where you will have to click on SSL.
+1. Choose your server on Forge.

+2. Select the domain name that you want to add SSL to.

+3. Click on `SSL` from the left options.

 [![Linode API](/docs/assets/configuration-management/laravel_forge_adding_ssl.png)](/docs/assets/configuration-management/laravel_forge_adding_ssl.png)

 Laravel Forge comes with LetsEncrypt which help us generate a free SSL certificate.

-Now click on the `LetsEncrypt (Beta)` if you want to get a free SSL or if you already have an existing certificate, click on the Install Existing Certificate.
-If you clicked on the `LetsEncrypt (Beta), you will a button to Obtain a certificate, click on it and allow it to install.
-The next thing to do is to activate it by clicking on the activate icon.
+1. Click on the `LetsEncrypt (Beta)` (if you already have an existing certificate, click on the Install Existing Certificate).

+2. If you clicked on the `LetsEncrypt (Beta), you will be presented with a button to obtain a certificate,

+3. click on it and allow it to install.

+4. Activate it by clicking on the activate icon.

+You are done!

 ## Conclusion

-In this tutorial, we've seen how easy and less time consuming it is working with Forge on Linode.
+In this article, we've seen how easy and less time consuming it is working with Forge on Linode.
 We have been able to deploy our PHP project to Linode Using Laravel Forge.